humbertodias/love-canvas-express/README.md

 [Canvas Express releases](https://github.com/ramirobasile/canvas-express/releases)

-This game runs using LÖVE 2D.
-Once you install LÖVE 2D from your distribution's repository or from their website, you should be able to execute `canvas-express.love` to get the game running.
+This game runs using LÖVE.
+You can get LÖVE from your distribution's repository or from their website.
+Once you have it installed, you should be able to execute `canvas-express.love` to get the game running.

 [LÖVE website](https://love2d.org/)